fsi-open/admin-bundle/Resources/doc/admin_element_resource.md

      */
     public function getKey()
     {
-        return 'resources.main_page'; // must be a group type key }
+        return 'resources.main_page'; // must be a group type key, defined in the `resource_map.yml` }

     /**